welissonArley/Packages.MAUI/src/MauiCodes/readme.md

 #### Customizable properties

-- **CodeLength:** allows you to set the desired length of your pin code.
+- **CodeLength:** allows you to set the desired length (amount of digits) of your PIN Code.
-- **Color:** allows you to set the color of the pin code shape.
+- **Color:** allows you to set the color of the PIN Code shape.
-- **Size:** allows you to set the size of the pin code shape.
+- **Size:** allows you to set the size of the PIN Code shape.

-If you choose to show the pin code, you can use the following properties too:
+If you choose to show the PIN Code, you can use the following properties too:

 - **FontSize:** allows you to set the font size for the numbers.
 - **TextColor:** allows you to set the text color for the numbers.